Greatest Royal Rumble: Storylines

-At WrestleMania 34, The Bludgeon Brothers (Harper and Rowan) defeated defending champions The Usos (Jey Uso and Jimmy Uso) and The New Day's Big E and Kofi Kingston in a triple threat tag team match to win the SmackDown Tag Team Championship.
+At WrestleMania 34, The Bludgeon Brothers (Harper and Rowan) defeated defending champions The Usos (Jey Uso and Jimmy Uso) and The New Day (Big E and Kofi Kingston) in a triple threat tag team match to win the SmackDown Tag Team Championship.
 On the following SmackDown, The Usos defeated The New Day to earn a title match at Greatest Royal Rumble.

 A match between John Cena and Triple H was scheduled on March 26.

 The Undertaker was originally scheduled to face Rusev in a casket match, the first match of its kind in three years.
 Due to reasons not entirely clear, Rusev was temporarily replaced by Chris Jericho—this was explained with Rusev's wife Lana complaining about her husband competing in a casket match—but eventually reinserted back into the match.
 Jericho was restored to his original participation in the Greatest Royal Rumble match.

 At WrestleMania 34, Jinder Mahal won the United States Championship.
 Mahal was then traded to Raw and lost the championship to Jeff Hardy and Mahal invoked his rematch clause for the Greatest Royal Rumble.
 Hardy was then traded to SmackDown the following night.

 At WrestleMania 34, AJ Styles successfully defended the WWE Championship against Shinsuke Nakamura.
 After the match, Nakamura showed his respect to Styles but then attacked him with a low blow and a Kinshasa, turning heel.
-On April 17, after repeated attacks on Styles by Nakamura, a rematch between the two was scheduled for the Greatest Royal Rumble.
+On SmackDown on April 17, after repeated attacks on Styles by Nakamura, a rematch between the two was scheduled for the Greatest Royal Rumble.

-On the WrestleMania 34 Kickoff pre-show, Cedric Alexander defeated Mustafa Ali in the WWE Cruiserweight Championship tournament final to win the vacant title.
+On the WrestleMania 34 Kickoff pre-show, Cedric Alexander defeated Mustafa Ali in a tournament final to win the vacant WWE Cruiserweight Championship.
 Two nights later on 205 Live, Buddy Murphy attacked Alexander during his celebration.
 Murphy was then scheduled to face Alexander for the title at the Greatest Royal Rumble, but he failed his mandatory weigh-in when he weighed 207 pounds, 2 pounds over the 205 pound weight limit.
 He was then removed from the match and banned from competing on 205 Live until he met the weight requirement.
 The following week, Kalisto earned a Cruiserweight Championship match at the Greatest Royal Rumble by winning a gauntlet match.